 Ask your car provider about payment holidays

-Those who have purchased a car on finance may be worried that they won’t be able to keep on top of the payments should they find themselves out of work.
+Those who have purchased a car on finance, using a personal loan for example, may be worried that they won’t be able to keep on top of the payments should they find themselves out of work.

 Car manufacturers are recognising this struggle and are offering relief to customers in the form of payment holidays.